-Through January, participating mortgage servicers permanently modified roughly 600,000 loans, far short of the 3 million to 4 million estimated by the Treasury Department when HAMP launched in March 2009.
+Through January, participating mortgage servicers permanently, far short of the 3 million to 4 million estimated by the Treasury Department when HAMP launched in March 2009.

 BofA monitored the 100 loans as they went through the HAMP waterfall.
 In the first phase, 28 loans fell out of the program because the bank could not get in touch with the borrower, according to a presentation for investors held Tuesday.

 “We conduct extensive outreach activity to these including 110 phone calls and eight customized letters,” BofA Executive Vice President Terry Laughlin said, “in addition to door-knocking in hard hit markets and hundreds of outreach events across the country.”

 Of the 72 borrowers that did provide financials to BofA, 52 did not pass the HAMP underwriting guidelines.
 Roughly half of those that did not pass already had mortgage payments at or below 31% of their monthly income.
 Another 23% did not have enough monthly income to qualify, and 17% did not submit their hard ship documentation.

 Then, of the 20 that made to a trial stage, 14 completed the trial process by making three consecutive mortgage payments under the new terms.”